sobstel/golazon-legacy/README.md

 ### Issues

-* Data: search API is very inefficient (would be good to rewrite to custom solution based on Riak Search.
+* Data: search API backend is very inefficient (would be good to rewrite to custom solution based on Riak Search).
 * Routing: hashbang URLs (#!) used only because of GitHub Pages (cannot serve normal URLs without 404 http code)
 * Sass: sass inside of tag processed independently from each other (sharing common stuff only via explicit `@import`)
 * JS: riot variable registered globally (as generated tags use it like this; CommonJS option didn't work ok for me)